Kalimantan, Indonesia: What to pack, what to wear, and when to go [2023]

 • Travel voltage adapter

-A plug adapter that supports outlet types C and F. Ensure that you pick the correct kind.
-Most adapters that you can buy are simply plug changers and require your electronics to change the voltage themselves.
-If your devices can't do that they could get destroyed.
-This one should be sufficient for most locations.
+A plug adapter that supports outlet types C and F. Take care to get the correct type.
+The vast majority of adapters currently sold are just plugs and expect your devices to change the voltage themselves.
+If your devices can't do that they could get fried.
+This one should be sufficient for most areas.

 April

-If you are traveling to Kalimantan in April, you will notice that it is extremely hot.
+If you go to Kalimantan in April, you will notice that it is constantly hot.
 Expect it to rain about half of the time.
 Average temperatures (including nighttime) are in the low 80s F (high 20s C).

 What to wear/what to pack: